 (b) that we are to be your exclusive supplier then you must not engage a third party to provide to you any Messaging Services or services substantially similar to the Messaging Services.

-(c) If you exceed your Periodic Entitlements, extra Charges may apply or a Service may be limited in some way.
+(c) If you exceed your monthly Message Credits, extra Charges apply and a Service may be limited in some way.
 Your Plan or Application Form will give details.